This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 The first half of the cooking process, you will go out every hour and liberally spray your meat with the apple cider vinegar.
 It will take around 6 hours for your chuck roast to cook completely, so be sure you don’t have plans to leave while it’s cooking.

-Once you hit the 3 hour mark, you will give the meat another generous mist of apple cider vinegar, then wrap it in two layers of aluminum foil.
+Once you hit the 3 hour mark, you will give the meat another generous mist of apple cider vinegar, then wrap it in two layers of butcher paper.
 Close the lid and allow your chuck roast to cook for another 2-3 hours.

 As you reach the point where your roast has been cooking for 5 hours, it’s time to slide a probe thermometer into the meat and keep an eye on the temperature.
 You are looking for your beef to have an internal temperature of 203° F. After you see the meat reach the temperature goal, remove it from the smoker.